Macrometacorp/docs/docs/queryworkers/redis/data-type-format.md

 ---
 sidebar_position: 30
-title: Data Type Format on Macrometa platform
+title: Redis Data Formats
 ---

-If you want to use Redis with Macrometa first step is to create collection on the platform.
-How to create Redis collection you can find [here](../../collections/redis-mode/index.md).
+Redis Mode collections require data to be stored in certain formats in order to be compatible with Redis.

+If you add items to the collection using the Redis API, then the format is enforced automatically.
+However, if you add items through other APIs, then you must ensure that data respects the following formats according to type.

+## View Data in Redis Mode Collection

 After collection is created developers can use Redis interface with API call or SDK.
 While working with the API or SDK you will need to send Redis collection name as a parameter.